AngelMunoz/Fable.Remoting.Ts/README.md

 });

-// now you have typescript autocompletition service.getBooks()
+// now you have typescript autocompletition const { data } = await service.getBooks();
 // typescript will complain about this
 // service.IDontExist()
 // although if you cast service as "any" it will still try to make the call to
 // http://localhost:5000/IBooksService/IDontExist
+// (service as any).IDontExist()
-// so if you are using pure javascript be careful about this
+// so if you are using pure javascript where typos can slip through be careful about this

 ```